KateMorley/grid/README.md

 ### Cloudflare

-If the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ZONE_ID` constants in `configuration.php` are set to non-empty strings, visit counts will be retrieved from Cloudflare.
-The Cloudflare API token mst be configured to provide Analytics Read access for the zone.
+National Grid: Live uses [Cloudflare](https://www.cloudflare.com/)’s content delivery network.
+Visit counts will be retrieved from Cloudflare if the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ZONE_ID` constants in `configuration.php` are set to non-empty strings.
+The Cloudflare API token must be configured to provide Analytics Read access for the zone.

 ## Codebase structure